mganss/XmlSchemaClassGenerator/README.md

                                Separate XML namespace and C# namespace by '='.
                                One option must be given for each namespace to be mapped.
+                               A file name may be given by appending a pipe sign (|) followed by a file name (like schema. xsd) to the XML namespace.
                                If no mapping is found for an XML namespace, a name is generated automatically (may fail).
   -o, --output=FOLDER        the FOLDER to write the resulting .cs files to -i, --integer=TYPE         map xs:integer and derived types to TYPE instead
                                of string
                                TYPE can be i[nt], l[ong], or d[ecimal].
+      --edb, --enable-data-binding
+                             Enable INotifyPropertyChanged data binding
+      --order                Emit order for all class members stored as XML element
+      --pcl                  PCL compatible output
   -p, --prefix=PREFIX        the PREFIX to prepend to auto-generated namespace
                                names
   -v, --verbose              print generated file names on stdout